Brinkley stick

 A Brinkley stick is a safety device used to discharge high voltage capacitors and ensure HT (high voltage) electrical circuits are discharged.
 The tool consists of a hook attached to the end of an insulated rod.
 The hook is connected by a length of insulated wire to a suitable ground or earth, often via a suitably valued resistor.

-Named after Charles Brinkley, an amputee ferry boatman who carried radar staff across the river Deben.
+Named after Charles Brinkley (ca. 1871-1963) an amputee ferry boatman who carried radar staff across the river Deben.

 Brinkley Stick used to safely discharge electricity from electrical equipment.